 Edelstein, Louis and Morris

-Louis / Lippman was a butcher in Warrenton and was married to Rosa Goldstuck.
-Louis was born in 1870 in Sasmaken to Leibe and Freide Edelstein.
-He arrived in South Africa from Courland in 1900.
-Prior to being naturalized in 1908, and settling in Warrenton, he spent time in Kimberley, Boshoff, Christiana, the Orange River Colony, the Transvaal.
-Louis was 32 when naturalized.
-He was a baker and a butcher.
-The Goldstuck family also hailed from Latvia.
-They had four children: Jean, Herman Naphtali (Harry Nathan), Leon (Bob), Lilly (married to Joseph Blumberg).
-His brother Morris (born in 1881) farmed in the Vryburg district and was a bachelor.
-Louis was heavily invested in diamond fields and when diamond prices crashed, during the Great Depression, he lost his fortune and could no longer maintain his way of life.
-He was forced to sell many possessions.
-Devastated and depressed, he died soon after, in 1933.
-He was buried in Vryburg.
-Though Kimberley was the logical place to be buried, being closer to Kimberley, the fact that his younger brother Morris and Lilly daughter were in Vryburg probably settled that matter.
+They had four children: Jean, Herman Naphtali (Harry Nathan), Leon (Bob), and Lilly (who married Joseph Blumberg).
+His brother Morris, born in 1881, farmed near Vryburg and was a bachelor.
+Louis was heavily invested in the diamond fields, but when diamond prices plummeted during the Great Depression, he lost his fortune and could no longer sustain his lifestyle.
+He had to sell many possessions.
+Heartbroken and depressed, he died shortly after in 1933 and was buried in Vryburg.
+Although Kimberley might have been the obvious burial place, being closer to Kimberley, the presence of his younger brother, Morris, and his daughter, Lilly, in Vryburg likely influenced the decision.
 Lilly married Joseph Blumberg in 1938.

 ![]() Louis Edelstein NaturalizationNaturalized in 1908, Warrenton, in the 8 years before settling in Warrenton he was in Kimberley, Boshoff, Christiana, the Orange River Colony, the Transvaal.
 He was a baker and a butcher. | ![]() Louis Edelstein Naturalization | ![]() Louis Edelsten |